-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-100 25% \$28,628 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Н5 H5 population: 2021 undergraduate class who started at Swarthmore as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021 (n=320) Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+84 26% \$22,356 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-89 22% \$16,714 С Institutional loan programs.
-4 1% Not presented due to small number of students D State loan programs.
+77 24% \$16,704 С Institutional loan programs.
+7 2% \$1,415 D State loan programs.
 0 0% \$0 Е Private student loans made by a bank or lender.
-20 5% \$68,348
+11 3% \$53,888